Purree/periphery-store-diploma/README.md

 3. Setup your nginx server.
 4. Copy db data into ./tmp/db if you have it else skip this step.
 5. Run `docker-compose up -d`.
-5.1.
-If npm download packages too slow use it https://stackoverflow.com/a/75792059.
 6. Run `docker-compose exec shopapp bash`.
 7. Run `composer install`.
 9. Run `php artisan storage:link`